logan-v-r/ur5e_hande_openVLA_integration/training/README.md

-The file in this subdirectory is a slightly modified version of fintune.py found in the official OpenVLA repo.
-The changes made were done to meet our specific hardware constraints.
+This subdirectory contains files used in the process of finetuning OpenVLA for our own setup.
+The files range from episode generation/cleaning to our finetune script, which is a slightly personalized version of OpenVLA's finetune script.